reshinto/reshinto.github.io/docs/languageSpecific/java/memoryManagement.md

      - performs most of its work concurrently
      - it is the closest that we can get to a real-time garbage collection
      - this is where it pauses the app to do the marking of objects, then resumes the app while the sweep phase takes place
-     - basially the `stop the world` part of the garbage collection process is minimized
+     - basically the `stop the world` part of the garbage collection process is minimized
      - there are 2 Mostly Concurrent collectors to choose from
        1. Mark Sweep Collector
           > -XX:+UseConcMarkSweepGC